callowayproject/django-inlaws/doc_src/getting_started.rst

 Getting Started
 ===============

-Django-InLaws is a pluggable app that requires very little to get it working in your project.
+Django Inlaws is a pluggable app that requires very little to get it working in your project.

 1. Add "inlaws" to your ``INSTALLED_APPS`` setting in your project's ``settings.py`` file.